mariusrueve/molgif/README.md

 # molgif

-molgif generates beautiful rotating GIFs of molecules using SDF as input.
+`molgif` generates beautiful GIFs of rotating molecules using SDF as input.

 short intro: